Ikarosy/Towards-Efficient-and-Accurate-Spiking-Neural-Networks-via-Adaptive-Bit-Allocation/README.md

 # To Be Uploaded Right After Code Refactoring
-For now, this is a invalid repository.
+For now, this is an invalid repository.